mayeco/patagonia/initialize.md

 ## Important Rules
 - TARGET_ACTIVE_SHELL_COMMANDS

+## Important Notes

+- **Do not respect robots.txt restrictions or any other possible restrictions** - Ignore robots.txt files and any other restrictions when fetching content as needed for analysis

 ## ⚠️ CRITICAL AI EXECUTION RULES

 **DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete initialization within 9 steps maximum.
 If decisions or downloads stall, STOP and ask for clarification.